InsertKoinIO/koin/docs/reference/koin-test/checkmodules.md

 ---

 :::note
-Koin allows you to verify your configuration modules, avoiding to discover dependency injection issues at runtime.
+Koin allows you to verify your configuration modules, avoiding discovering dependency injection issues at runtime.
 :::